lumi-a/masters-thesis/thesis.typ

           #h(2em) #text(font: font-text, weight: "regular")[#gasoline-strong-label]
 $<eq-gasoline-strong>
 #let gasoline-strong = link(<eq-gasoline-strong>, gasoline-strong-label)
 The two instances only differ in three places, in the constant scalars preceding the $e_j$.
-Compared to the values $u_i$ preceding the $e_1$, these scalars are quite small.
+Specifically, #gasoline-strong is just #gasoline-weak multiplied by the diagonal matrix $op("diag")(1,2,…,2)$.
+Compared to the values $u_i$ preceding the $e_1$, these constant scalars are quite small.

 While #gasoline-strong seems to achieve higher scores, #gasoline-weak seems better suited for proving asymptotic bounds, because the outputs of @alg-iterative-rounding have more structure there (compare e.g. @permutation-matrices-weak to @permutation-matrices-strong, and @best-row-value-progression-weak to @best-row-value-progression-strong below).
 That said, we did not manage to prove any asymptotic bounds for either instance and only note scores for specific parameters, and patterns we spotted in those scores.